davidjtferguson/silly-sam/map-editing/object-instructions.md

 	cameraFocus - bool: Only have this property if the toy in question also has a cameraDistance attribute.
 If this is false or does not exist and the toy has the cameraDistance property the toy will be treated as a cameraInfluence object.
 If this is true and the toy has the cameraDistance property the toy will be treated as a cameraFocus object.

+A note on `collisionSfxFolder` properties.
+This folder name starts in `assets/sounds/sfx/collisions/`, so if for example you wanted an sound from the `assets/sounds/sfx/collisions/squeaky` folder this should be set to `squeaky`.
+Defaults to `generic` if not set.

 Here are the descriptions of the specific objects.